primaryobjects/Node.js-React-Starter-Template/README.md

 - Launch the node server by navigating to the root folder and entering: `npm start`
 - Browse to http://localhost:3000

+### Development Usage

+- Navigate to the folder `client` and enter: `npm start`

+  This will run the React client app.

+  You can make changes to the pages in `/client/src/components` and see them update live.

 ### Legacy OpenSSL Provider

 If you receive an error: `export NODE_OPTIONS=--openssl-legacy-provider` use the following [steps](https://stackoverflow.com/a/69699772/2596404):